ymollard/ros2-course-slides/exercises.md

 - Orange
 - Transparent (only briefly visible with each click on **Plan & Execute**)

-What is the difference between the three?
+What is the difference between these three?

 To answer, use the **Query X** checkboxes in the **Planning Request** dropdown list in the RViz displays.

-Do you know an algorithm that could be triggered to perform the planning of the **Plan & Execute** button?

 ---

 ## Part 3: Collision Avoidance

-Open the **Context** tab and in the OMPL dropdown list, verify that it is in the list of available planners.
+Open the **Context** tab, observe the list of planners available in the OMPL Library (RRT, PRM, EST, ...), and test different goals and plannings.

 In the RViz displays, uncheck all necessary boxes so that your robot no longer appears at all.
 Then check only these: **MotionPlanning** ➡️ **Scene Robot** ➡️ **Show Robot Collision**.

-Observe the collision model in grayscale.
+Observe the collision model in grayscale, this is the 3D view of the URDF collision model.

 Restart RViz to reset the displays.